percyfal/ratatosk/README.md

 * Modules `server.py`, the subdirectory `static`, and the daemon are more or less copies from `luigi`.

-* Some options in `opts()` are not really options - see e.g.
-  `ratatosk.lib.tools.gatk.VariantEval`, which requires a reference.
-Move to `args()` for consistency?

-* Sort out dependencies between IndelRealigner and RealignerTargetCreator.
-Right now IndelRealigner depends on RealignerTargetCreator, and a source bam file name is calculated dynamically.
-Shouldn't the dependency really be on the bam file used as input for RealignerTargetCreator?

 * Add 'target_grouping' or something similar to BaseJobTask to use for grouping in table output.

-* Add 'start_time', 'end_time' to tasks to monitor timing.
-Should be luigi parameter in order to get passed to web interface

 * Implement class validation of `parent_task`.
 Currently, any code can be used, but it would be nice if the class be validated against the